KeystoneDH/2016/schedule.md

 **Wednesday 5pm: Keynote (and reception)**

 * Roopika Risam, "Only Collaborate!
-Postcolonial Imperatives for Community in the Digital Humanities."
+Postcolonial Imperatives for Community in the Digital Humanities"
 * The keynote address will be followed by a reception

 ## Thursday June 23